 Also, I’m kidding.
 My kids have their shots…but we’ll get to that.

 I always joke that I’m half granola mom, half wine mom.
-Sure, I kick back with my glass of wine every night, but I also make my own baby food, breastfeed, babywear, and practice mindfulness with my kids.
+Sure, I love to kick back with my glass of wine, but I also make my own baby food, breastfeed, babywear, and practice mindfulness with my kids.
 You know, balance.

 Joining a Facebook group for new, holistically minded moms sounded like it would be a great resource.

 On my second day as an online group member, someone inquired about a local pediatrician who was okay with spacing out vaccines.
-Since we always give only one vaccine per visit and adore our pediatrician in New York, I recommended the practice.
+Mistakenly, I suggested our pediatrician because we gave only the TDAP shot at one visit.

-I kid you not, I was slammed for “believing the shot actually protects against whooping cough.”
+I kid you not, I was slammed for “believing that shots actually protects against whooping cough.”
 Slews of Young Living reps came forward with their own essential oil remedies, should anyone’s child come down with pertussis.

 And, you guessed it, the crunchiest of crunchy moms cited Web MD as their source.
 Ohhh the librarian in me…